Modern slavery is a gendered issue

 Our approach

-Addressing modern slavery among women and girls is a challenge that will require governments, faith leaders, and businesses to work with a greater sense of urgency with the international and nongovernment organisations who have long been at the frontline of these issues.
+Addressing modern slavery among women and girls is a challenge that will require governments, faith leaders, and businesses to work with a greater sense of urgency with the international and nongovernment organisations that have long been at the frontline of these issues.

 What can governments do to fight modern slavery affecting women and girls?